Map from 1889 of Southwark, parts of Lambeth, Camberwell and Greenwich in London, by Charles Booth showing areas of poverty

 Credit: Descriptive map of London poverty - Charles Booth.
 From the British Library archive

-Technologist Ed Parsons and Dr Ollie Ballinger joins this panel conversation to explore how maps and cartography is being used to reveal what those in power would rather keep hidden.
+Technologist Ed Parsons, Dr Ollie Ballinger and Dr Pragya Agarwal join cultural geographer Mike Duggan in this panel conversation to explore how maps and cartography is being used to reveal what those in power would rather keep hidden.
 From exposing environmental injustice and geopolitical cover-ups to challenging propaganda and reclaiming erased histories, this conversation uncovers the radical potential of mapping.
 Together, they examine how cartographic tools, are being used to hold truth to power, uncover hidden inequalities, and challenge dominant narratives.

 Your support